ErwinJr2/ErwinJr2/docs/manual/cli.rst

 Waveguide
 ---------

-.. currentmodule:: ErwinJr2.OptStrata
+.. currentmodule:: ErwinJr2.opt_strata

-Similarly the :mod:`ErwinJr2.OptStrata` module can also be used independent of the GUI.
-See :doc:`../OptStrata` for more detail.
+Similarly the :mod:`ErwinJr2.opt_strata` module can also be used independent of the GUI.
+See :doc:`../opt_strata` for more detail.

 .. plot::
    :include-source:
    :context: reset

-   from ErwinJr2 import SaveLoad
+   from ErwinJr2 import save_load
-   from ErwinJr2.OptStrata import OptStrata import numpy as np import matplotlib import matplotlib.pyplot as plt
+   from ErwinJr2.opt_strata import OptStrata import numpy as np import matplotlib import matplotlib.pyplot as plt